Okara Varsity Forms Research Group To Conduct Study On Corruption - UrduPoint

 Okara Varsity Forms Research Group To Conduct Study On Corruption

-University sources said here on Saturday, the research group will comprise senior faculty members of various disciplines.
+University sources said here on Sunday, the research group would comprise senior faculty members of various disciplines.

 "Corruption is deeply embedded in our social and cultural milieu.
 The root causes of corruption are institutional instability, lack of social security system and lack of trust in the functioning of system", Dr Zakar added.